gildas-lormeau/zip.js/tests/fidelity/README.md

 Zip64 and split archives are out of scope for now and reported as unreproducible.

+Coverage: `deno test -A --coverage=.cov coverage.js && deno coverage .cov` runs the matrix and the corpus sweep under coverage.
+The uncovered writer code is dominated by out-of-scope paths (zip64, split archives, usdz alignment), alternate APIs (`prependZip`, `ZipWriterStream`, `remove`) and error branches, which are the standard test suite's job; the serialization paths the harness targets sit at ~86% branch coverage in zip-writer.js.

 ## Cross-writer status (2026-08-11)

 Byte-identical: all Python zipfile, jar and Info-ZIP archives except Info-ZIP `-9`